 Independent contractors vs. employees

-Under Finnish employment law, independent contractors are not employees and do not perform work under an employer’s direction and supervision.
-Contractors have the freedom to determine work activities, hours, and place of work.
+Under Finland’s employment laws, independent contractors are not employees and do not perform work under an employer’s direction and supervision.
+Independent contractors have the freedom to determine work activities, hours, and place of work.

-Employees enter an employment contract and agree to perform work under an employer’s direction and supervision in exchange for pay or another form of remuneration.
-These employment relationships must meet the minimum requirements according to local labor laws, such as paid annual leave and minimum wage.
+Employees, on the other hand, agree to perform work under an employer’s direction and supervision in exchange for pay or another form of remuneration.
+Employer-employee relationships must meet the minimum requirements according to local labor laws, such as paid annual leave, working hours, and minimum wage.

 Penalties for misclassification

-In the case of misclassifying an employee as an independent contractor, employers will be required to extend full benefits to the individual.
-These full benefits may also include back payments for social security contributions and additional severance requirements.
+In the case of misclassifying an employee as an independent contractor, employers will be required to extend full employment benefits to the individual.
+These benefits may also include back payments for social security contributions and additional severance requirements.
 Authorities can also impose fines on employers for misclassification.

 How to hire independent contractors in Finland

-The contractor hiring process should involve three key steps.
+The contractor hiring process involves 3 key steps.

 1. Carefully conduct interviews.

-Interviewing is a crucial aspect of hiring, regardless of employee type.
-However, your approach to this process for an independent contractor should be different from an employee.
+Interviewing is a crucial aspect of hiring, regardless of worker type.
+However, the approach to this process for independent contractors should be different from employees.

-First, when advertising your contractor requirements, emphasize the independent contractor status in your ad.
+First, when advertising contractor requirements, emphasize the independent contractor status in your posting.
 Applicants should be fully aware of the logistics behind the position they apply for.
 During interviews, rather than focusing on character traits and contributions to company culture, focus on experience and skills that support project completion.
 Hiring an independent contractor is a business transaction and should be treated as such.

 2. Create a service agreement.

-While contractors do not receive any statutory benefits from employers, clarifying hiring terms is a valuable step in defining the arrangement.
-Create a contract agreement to describe the terms of your business transaction.
-Essential information includes:
+While contractors do not receive any statutory benefits from employers, and are not entitled to employment related entitlements, clarifying the service terms is a valuable step in defining the arrangement.
+Create a service agreement to describe the terms of the business transaction.
+Essential information to include:

 - Pay rate and arrangements